icecam0001/startupreccomendation/README.md

 ```

 ## Usage
-Each recommender can be used independently:
+Each recommender can be used on its own:
 ```python
 # For trending projects
 ranker = TrendingReccomender()